-No Oxera entity is either authorised or regulated by the Financial Conduct Authority or the Prudential Regulation Authority.
+No Oxera entity is either authorised or regulated by the Financial Conduct Authority or the Prudential Regulation Authority within the UK or any other financial authority applicable in other countries.
 Anyone considering a specific investment should consult their own broker or other investment adviser.
 Oxera accepts no liability for any specific investment decision, which must be at the investor's own risk.

-© Oxera 2017.
+© Oxera 2018.
 All rights reserved.
 Except for the quotation of short passages for the purposes of criticism or review, no part may be used or reproduced without permission.